 According to Durkan, the scheme’s sustainability goes beyond energy efficiency.
 “We will be upcycling felled trees into new playground equipment and crushing and reusing rock as excavated for use within the development,” he said.
 The scheme will also feature sedum roofs and extensive soft landscaping, supporting biodiversity and enabling stormwater attenuation.

-The homes will be built using single leaf masonry with external insulation and brick slips, with Durkan Residential partners Ecofix acting as specialist external insulation and airtightness contractors.
+The homes will be built using single leaf masonry, insulated externally, and brick slips, with Durkan Residential partners Ecofix acting as specialist external insulation and airtightness contractors.
 Ecofix worked with Durkan Residential on Ireland’s largest passive house scheme to date, the 59-unit third phase of Silken Park in City West.

 - Towards greener homes — the role of green finance